When Your Boss Is an AI Bot: Exploring Opportunities and Risks of Manager Clone Agents in the Future Workplace: Findings (RQ3): Designing for Manager Clone Agents in Future Workplace

 Having surfaced both hopes and anxieties around Manager Clone Agents, participants turned toward imagining how such systems should be designed and deployed.
-Three interconnected design orientations emerged: keeping workers’ needs at the center (see~\autoref{sec:worker}), positioning Manager Clone Agents as supportive extensions rather than replacements of managers (see~\autoref{sec:enhance}), and structuring agents along graduated levels of autonomy to allow for context-sensitive use and gradual trust-building (see~\autoref{sec:autonomy}).
-These directions point to a future where Manager Clone Agents are not simply more efficient delegators, but carefully crafted collaborators whose roles are explicitly delimited to protect and nurture human relationships in teams and organizations.
+Three interconnected design orientations emerged: keeping workers’ needs at the center (see~\autoref{sec:worker}), positioning Manager Clone Agents as supportive extensions rather than replacements for managers (see~\autoref{sec:enhance}), and structuring agents along graduated levels of autonomy to allow context-sensitive use and gradual trust-building (see~\autoref{sec:autonomy}).
+Alongside these orientations, participants also ventured into more disruptive speculative imaginations that unsettled the assumed permanence of managerial roles, pointing toward alternative futures in which workers resist, managers fade, or clone agents are repurposed in unexpected ways (see~\autoref{sec:alternative_future}).